top of page

 John said:

-“They had been banned by Wolverhampton Council," as they had by many other councils and had appeared at the Lafayette as The Spots, which stood for Sex Pistols On The Stage.
+“They had been banned by Wolverhampton Council," as they had by many other councils and had appeared at the Club Lafayette as The Spots, which stood for Sex Pistols On The Stage.

 The owner of the Lafayette had asked us if we could look after them.
 “Johnny Rotten was ever so nice he asked for half a lager and a packet of crisps and he said please!
 They just sat with the punters.
 One of the customers said Sid Vicious drew his name on the toilet door.”